ioos/ioos-csv-tsv/README.md

-# sos-guidelines-jekyll
+# ioos-csv-tsv
-IOOS SOS Guidelines pages with Jekyll Documentation Theme
+GitHub Pages for IOOS Convention for observation data encoding in CSV/TSV with Jekyll Documentation Theme